Prepper Address Book

-July 11th is the birthday of John Quincy Adams.
-He was born in 1767 and died in 1848.
-Not to be confused with his father– John Adams– the younger Adams also served as a diplomat, congressman, and as president. — SurvivalBlog Writing Contest Today we present another entry for Round 89 of the SurvivalBlog non-fiction writing contest.
-The prizes for this round include: First Prize: A gift certificate from Quantum Harvest LLC (up to a $2,200 value) good for 12% off the purchase of any of their sun-tracking models, and 10% off the purchase price of any of their other models.
-A … The post Preparedness Notes for Saturday — July 11, 2020 appeared first on SurvivalBlog.com.
+On this day in 1519 Magellan left Europe on his voyage of discovery.
+On September 20, 1995, the U.S. House of Representatives voted to drop the national 55 MPH speed limit.
+This allowed the states to again decide their own speed limits, without fear of losing Federal highway funding. — SurvivalBlog Writing Contest Today we present another entry for Round 90 of the SurvivalBlog non-fiction writing contest.
+The prizes for this round include: First Prize: A gift certificate from Quantum Harvest LLC (up to a $2,200 value) good for 12% off the purchase of any of their sun-tracking models, and 10% off … The post Preparedness Notes for Sunday — September 20, 2020 appeared first on SurvivalBlog.com.

 - By: lastmanstanding by lastmanstanding on April 18, 2018 at 3:14 am